Political positions of Tulsi Gabbard: Iran

+During the second Trump administration, Gabbard was in the Situation Room during the 2025 United States strikes on Iranian nuclear sites and in the 2026 Iran war.

+Pakistan

+In March 2026, Gabbard presented her annual threat assessment before the Senate Intelligence Committee, where she placed Pakistan along with Russia, China, Iran, and North Korea as countries researching and developing advanced missile delivery systems that put "our homeland within range".
+Analysts noted that Gabbard placed Pakistan alongside traditional US adversaries whose missile capabilities could possibly threaten the US.
+In response, an ex-diplomat from Pakistan, Abdul Basit, claimed that Gabbard was "anti-Pakistan".
+Basit also threatened a nuclear attack on India, in case that US takes adverse action against Pakistan.

+Gabbard noted that "Pakistan's long-range ballistic missile development potentially could include ICBMs with the range capable of striking the homeland".
+Pakistan "continues to develop increasingly sophisticated missile technology that provides its military the means to develop missile systems with the capability to strike targets beyond South Asia, and if these trends continue, Inter-Continental Ballistic Missiles (ICBMs) that would threaten the US".

+Gabbard's report assessed that Pakistan, alongside China, North Korea and Russia, would "probably continue to research, develop, and field delivery systems that will increase their ranges and accuracy, challenge US missile defenses, and provide new WMD-use options".

 Israel

 Gabbard supports a strong U.S.-Israel relationship.
 In March 2015, unlike 58 other Democrats, she did not boycott Benjamin Netanyahu's address to the U.S. Congress, saying at the time that relations "must rise above the political fray, as America continues to stand with Israel as her strongest ally".
 On July 14, 2015, Gabbard attended the Christians United for Israel (CUFI), a conservative-leaning organization.

 In January 2017, Gabbard voted against a House resolution condemning the U.N.
 Security Council resolution on Israeli settlements built in the West Bank.
 She said: "While I remain concerned about aspects of the U.N. resolution, I share the Obama administration's reservation about the harmful impact Israeli settlement activity has on the prospects for peace."
 She criticized Israel's use of live ammunition along the Gaza fence in May 2018.

 In March 2019, Gabbard responded to controversies arising from tweets by Rep. Ilhan Omar (D-MN) suggesting US support for Israel is motivated by money, which were characterized by both Democrats and Republicans as anti-Semitic.
 Gabbard told CNN, "There are people who have expressed their offense at these statements.
 I think that what Congresswoman Omar was trying to get at was a deeper issue related to our foreign policy, and I think there's an important discussion that we have to be able to have openly, even though we may end up disagreeing at the end of it, but we've got to have that openness to have the conversation."